 5. Will I be able to do minor updates myself?

 A CMS or content management system should be provided to you.
 This will allow you to make minor updates to the content on your site as well as to add blogs without having to go back to the developer for them to add it and charge you for it.

 Find out what it is going to cost, and make some comparisons with other developers.
 Do not make the assumption that a developer is giving you the best price just because he says he is.

 It’s also worth considering the time cost on your end or the cost of hiring other vendors to handle work that the developer doesn’t cover.
 For example, if your developer doesn’t cover content creation for your site, you’ll either need to spend several hours of your time writing or hire a copywriter to take care of it for you.

-To learn more about the various website design and development options out there, download our pricing comparison chart.
+To learn more about the various website design and development options out there, find out more about affordable website management services options.